ImmigrationLawHelp.org | Helping low-income immigrants find legal help

 English Classes

-We provide group ONLINE ESL classes for adults at beginner and intermediate levels.
-Each class is taught two days per week in the morning or evening.
+We provide group in-person ESL classes for adults at beginner and intermediate levels.
+Each class is taught two days per week in the morning.

 Language Partners Program

-The language partners program matches immigrants who wish to improve their English language skills with trained volunteer mentors for one-on-one language tutoring.
+The Language Partner program matches immigrants who wish to improve their English language skills or need to study for the US citizenship exam with trained volunteers for one-on-one language tutoring.
 The tutoring schedules are flexible in order to accommodate the busy schedules of students and volunteers.
-We provide a fun and respectful environment with a goal of improving students’ confidence and English communication skills.
+We provide a fun and respectful environment to improve students’ confidence and English communication skills.

 State served: Colorado